Top of page logo

 Siquijor has a reputation for witchcraft; however the vibes here are only good.
 The “witches” are actually healers who you can visit for a mystical ceremony.

-Although it’s a fairly small island, there are many other cool activites to do, including waterfalls, caving, sky-diving and riding your bike up to mount bandilaan for a jaw-dropping panoramic view of the island.
+Although it’s a fairly small island, there are many other cool activities to do including waterfalls, caving, sky-diving and riding a scooter up to mount bandilaan for a jaw-dropping panoramic view of the island.

-How to Get There: You can fly into Siquijor airport or catch a two hour ferry there from Bohol – or a one hour ferry from Dumaguete.
+Getting There: You can fly into Siquijor airport or catch a short ferry ride there from nearby islands like Bohol.

 When to Go: December – April is dry season and sees the best water visibility and calmest conditions.
 That said you can dive all year round!